 Masters of Asian Studies, University of Western Australia

-Bachelor of Medical Science, Direct Pathway to Medicine, University of Western Australia
+Bachelor of Medical Science, University of Western Australia

 When I think about decisions that I have made in my entire life, choosing to live at St Thomas More College goes down as one of the best decisions I could have ever made.

 I remember sitting alone in the dining hall, intimidated by the lack of familiar surroundings and being in a new and foreign place.
 But that uneasy feeling was soon dispelled when my fellow collegians came up and initiated a conversation with me.
 It has been amazing ever since.
 Living on your own can seem daunting but being surrounded by so many magnificent humans makes the experience so much better.
 You feel a sense of belonging and that is priceless.